autoprotect-ai/slate/source/index.html.md

 ## Optional Responses

-By default, any submissions to the `POST /people` endpoint will only return the customer's personalized `flow_identifier` and `flow_url` ("uVwXyZ" and "https://app.autocomplete.io/uVwXyZ", respectively, in the example above).
+By default, any submissions to the `POST /people` endpoint will only return the customer's personalized `flow_id` and `flow_url` ("uVwXyZ" and "https://app.autocomplete.io/uVwXyZ", respectively, in the example above).
 However, you can obtain additional responses, if desired:

 ### Current Insurance